ElektraInitiative/libelektra/doc/decisions/STEPS.md

     %% Shortcuts:
     s --> Decided
     Decided --> Implemented

-    %% Dead ends:
-    s --x Rejected
-    s --o Delayed
-    Drafts --x Rejected
-    Drafts --o Delayed
-    In_Discussion --x Rejected
-    In_Discussion --o Delayed
-    In_Progress --x Rejected
-    In_Progress --o Delayed
 ```

+Additionally, decision that are not yet "Decided" can be become "Rejected" or "Delayed" at any point.

+> The first PR for a decision must always create the decision in the "Draft" state.
+> If during the reviews of this PR it becomes clear that the decision is further along, can be moved to "In Discussion" or "In Progress" before the merge.

 ## Drafts

-> This step is recommended if the problem is not yet clear.
+> This step is recommended if the problem is not yet clear to the core developers.

 The first step is to create a PR with: